-Page 277
+Page 433

 Version 5.8 Rules

 Approved by ARCI Board of Directors July 31, 2014

-- (a) The name of the product; - (b) The name, address and telephone number of the veterinarian prescribing or dispensing the product; - (c) The name of each patient (horse) for whom the product is intended/prescribed; - (d) The dose, dosage, duration of treatment and expiration date of the prescribed/dispensed product; and - (e) The name of the person (trainer) to whom the product was dispensed. - E. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) - (1) The use of one of three approved NSAIDs shall be permitted under governed by the following conditions: - (a) Not to exceed the following permitted serum or plasma threshold concentrations which are consistent with administration by a single intravenous injection at least 24 hours before the post time for the race in which the horse is entered: - (A) Phenylbutazone 2 micrograms per milliliter; - (B) Flunixin 20 nanograms per milliliter; - (C) Ketoprofen 10 nanograms per milliliter.
-NSAIDs included in the ARCI Controlled Therapeutic Medication Schedule are not to be used in a manner inconsistent with the restrictions contained therein. - (b) These or any other NSAID are prohibited to be administered within the 24 hours before post time for the race in which the horse is entered.
-NSAIDs not included on the ARCI Controlled Therapeutic Medication Schedule are not be present in a racing horse biological sample at the laboratory concentration of detection. - (c) The presence of more than one of the three approved NSAIDs, with the exception of Phenylbutazone in a concentration below 0.5 microgram per milliliter of serum or plasma or any unapproved NSAID in the post-race serum or plasma sample is not permitted.
+- (a) The name of the product; - (b) The name, address and telephone number of the veterinarian prescribing or dispensing the product; - (c) The name of each patient (horse) for whom the product is intended/prescribed; - (d) The dose, dosage, duration of treatment and expiration date of the prescribed/dispensed product; and - (e) The name of the person (trainer) to whom the product was dispensed. - E. Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) - (1) The use of one of three approved NSAIDs shall be permitted under governed by the following conditions: - (a) Not to exceed the following permitted serum or plasma threshold concentrations which are consistent with administration by a single intravenous injection at least 24 hours before the post time for the race in which the horse is entered: NSAIDs included in the ARCI Controlled Therapeutic Medication Schedule are not be used in a manner inconsistent with the restrictions contained therein. - (A) Phenylbutazone 2 micrograms per milliliter; - (B) Flunixin 20 nanograms per milliliter; - (C)(A) Ketoprofen 10 nanograms per milliliter. - (b) These or any other NSAID are prohibited to be administered within the 24 hours before post time for the race in which the horse is entered.
+NSAIDs not included on the ARCI Controlled Therapeutic Medication Schedule are not to be present in a racing horse biological sample at the laboratory concentration of detection. - (d) The presence of more than one of the three approved NSAIDs with the exception of Phenybutazone in a concentration below 0.5 microgram per milliliter of serum or plasma, or any unapproved NSAID in the post-race serum or plasma sample is not permitted.
 The use of all but one of the approved NSAIDs shall be discontinued at least 48 hours before the post time for the race in which the horse is entered.
 The presence of more than one NSAID may constitute a NSAID stacking violation consistent with the following restrictions: - A. Class 1 NSAID Stacking Violation (Penalty Class B) occurs when: - i.
-Two non-steroidal anti-inflammatory drugs are found at individual levels determined to exceed the following restrictions:
+Two non-steroidal anti-inflammatory drugs are found at individual levels determined to exceed the following restrictions: - g.
+Diclofenac 5 nanograms per milliliter of plasma or serum; - h.
+Firocoxib 20 nanograms per milliliter of plasma or serum; - i.
+Flunixin 20 nanograms per milliliter of plasma or serum; - j.
+Ketoprofen 2 nanograms per milliliter of plasma or serum;